dsabre/startsymfonies-py/README.md

 python /your/path/startsymfonies/startsymfonies.py
 ```

-Support the option `--start-only` to bypass the preventive arrest of the
+You can use the option `--start-only` to bypass the preventive arrest of the
 Symfonies, useful in the case of the computer just started.